meshcloud/meshcloud-docs/docs/meshstack.tag-schema.md

 - `costCenter`: a required string with exactly 4 digits
 - `customerOwner`: an optional string designating the responsible owner
 - `dataClassification`: a restricted option (designated by `restricted: true` on the property description)
+- `environment`: a list that indicates what types of staging environments are used in the meshCustomer. (this is a good example of an array of strings)

 > By convention, tag names must always use `camelCase` notation.